Inside: how to rescue your valuable old photos from magnetic albums

 - Design new 12x12 pages in the old format or come up with new photo division and layouts.

-- Copy the original journaling to preserve the stories and memories of the photos.
+- Copy the original journaling to preserve the stories and memories.

 Here are a few ideas to help you create a design that match the pictures: